 This was a company which had at its heart a deep love of the Norfolk countryside and a sympathetic understanding of the character required in its new homes.
 We immediately saw the quality of the product – from the best building methods and materials to the importance of well-designed interiors fully-equipped with the latest technologies – and understood that we needed to communicate its focus on quality and tradition while also its desire to embrace all that is contemporary in new housing.

 Our brief, in the first instance was to review the marketing of the 137 existing new homes spread over three developments in Norfolk: the properties had not been selling whilst other new homes in the county were.
-We were asked to look at the branding, logo, stationery, brochures, website, signage, PR and promotional items.
+We were asked to look at full residential property marketing including the branding, logo, stationery, brochures, website, signage, PR and promotional items.